FactomProject/java-identitykeys/README.md

 Each instance of java-identitykeys can have a single [Ed25519 key pair](https://ed25519.cr.yp.to/) loaded into memory.
 Once a key is loaded, you can use the included functions to display information about the key as well as to sign and verify transactions.

 ## Creating a new Key
-To create a new identity key, use the `setAddressWithNewKey()` method.
+To create a new identity key, use the `setIdentityWithNewKey()` method.
 This will return a randomly generated `idsec` formated private key.

 ```
-setAddressWithNewKey();
+setIdentityWithNewKey();
 ```